Wyrdware/Portfolio/content/projects/echoes.md

 - 10+ gameplay-impacting charm upgrades
 - 5 major interconnected regions
 - 1 modular boss encounter as the final challenge
-- 5 core team members, 8 months total development time
+- 5 core team members, eight months total development time

 > *"As the capstone professor, I worked closely with Jared and the team.
 Echoes in the Mists stood out as one of the top games developed that year, driven by Jared's leadership and the team's shared passion.
 What impressed me most was how effectively it guided players through the experience.
 You're never unsure of where to go, yet the design never undermines your sense of agency.
 It feels like you're discovering the path yourself rather than being led.
 It is a well-crafted and engaging experience."*
 > — Sten McKinzie  |  Capstone Professor, RIT